 IVR Top Tips for Success

 - Send to yourself first!
-Send a test IVR call to yourself (and colleagues) to make sure the structure of your engagement works as expected and that your audio files sound good on a phone call (tips for recording audio).
+Send a test IVR call to yourself (and colleagues) to make sure the structure of your campaign works as expected and that your audio files sound good on a phone call (tips for recording audio).

 - Test with real end-users!
 Before sending your IVR engagement to thousands of people (or even hundreds), test with real members of your audience.
 Send out your IVR to 5 people, analyze the results, and iterate.
 Keep testing and iterating until you feel comfortable that (a) your language is understandable, (b) your call structure works well (and isn’t overwhelming), and (c) you’re meeting your goals in terms of response rates.